Skip to content

 • An invoice will be created for each recurring payment, if the setting to create invoices is turned on in settings.

-• As payment activities occur, such as a payment being submitted or refunded, the activities will automatically appear on the payment's associated contact, deal, and company records.
+• As payment activities occur, such as a payment being submitted or refunded, the activities will automatically display on the payment's associated contact, deal, and company records.

 Receive payouts

 HubSpot will send a daily payout notification email that includes the payout total.
-You can expect funds from payouts to be deposited in your bank account within two business days for card payments and within three business days for ACH direct debit payments.
+You can expect funds from payouts to be deposited in your bank account within two business days for card payments and within three business days for bank debit payments (e.g., ACH).

 HubSpot payout notification email summarizing the daily total payout amount.